Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.AppService.UseHTTPS.md

 # Azure.AppService.UseHTTPS

-## Synopsis
+## SYNOPSIS

 Use HTTPS only.

-## Recommendation

 Disable HTTP when not required.

+## DESCRIPTION

+Use HTTPS only.
+Disable HTTP when not required.

+## RECOMMENDATION

+If access through HTTP is not required consider disabling HTTP.
+When HTTP is enabled, both HTTP and HTTPS will be accepted by Azure App Service.